convergencelabs/convergence-client-javascript/README.md

 2. API marked with an `@experimental` tag is considered unstable and subject to breaking changes in a future release.

 These deviations from strict Semantic Versioning are intended to get potential new functionality to the community as fast as possible in order to get rapid feedback before the API is finalized.
 If you do not want to be an early adopter, then you should refrain from using pre-release versions or API marked as `@experimental`.

-## Support

-[Convergence Labs](https://convergencelabs.com) provides several different channels for support:

-- Please use the [Discourse Forum](https://forum.convergence.io) for general and technical questions, so the whole community can benefit.
-- For paid dedicated support, integration assistance, or other custom development services, [contact us](https://convergence.io/contact-sales/) directly.
-- Chat with us on the [Convergence Public Slack](https://slack.convergence.io).
-- Email <support@convergencelabs.com> for all other inquiries.

 ## Developing
 To build a distribution build: